SiMoG97/alx-pre_course/0x01-git/README.md

+This README is not empty 1.
-This README is not empty.
+This README is not empty 2.